-Where you have consented to the Company processing your personal data you have the right to withdraw that consent at any time by contacting Rob Young, Business Manager – email@example.com.
+Where you have consented to the Company processing your personal data you have the right to withdraw that consent at any time by contacting Rob Young, Associate Director – email@example.com.
 Please note that if you withdraw your consent to further processing that does not affect any processing done prior to the withdrawal of that consent, or which is done according to another legal basis.

 There may be circumstances where the Company will still need to process your data for legal or official reasons.
 Where this is the case, we will tell you and we will restrict the data to only what is necessary for those specific reasons.